salilab/imp/doc/introduction.md

 ## Optimizers

-An IMP::Optimizer takes the current configuration of the model and perturbs it, typically trying to make it better (but perhaps just into a different configuration following some rule, such as molecular dynamics).
+An IMP::kernel::Optimizer takes the current configuration of the model and perturbs it, typically trying to make it better (but perhaps just into a different configuration following some rule, such as molecular dynamics).
 They using a scoring function you provide to guide the process.

     my_optimizer= IMP.core.ConjugateGradients(m)
     my_optimizer.set_scoring_function(my_scoring_function)